 Economic Development is viewed as a vital element in keeping the Wairoa District alive and thriving, both now and into the future.
 WDC works closely with the community to develop ideas and assist in turning thoughts into reality.
 This happens on many levels – from small community initiatives to large scale plans involving multiple entities.

-To find out more about how these themes have been developed into a strategy, click here.
+To find out more about how these themes have been developed into a plan, click here.